 PSYC 48000.
 Proseminar in Psychology.
 Required of first-year Department of Psychology graduate students.
 Department of Psychology faculty members present and discuss their research.
 This introduces new students to the range of research areas in the department.
 M. Berman, Autumn.

 PSYC 48001-48002-48003.
 Mind and Biology Proseminar I-II-III.
 Seminar series at the Institute for Mind and Biology meets three to four times per quarter.
 Sign up for three quarters; receive credit at the end of Spring Quarter.
-L. Kay, Spring.
+J. Mateo, Autumn, Winter, Spring.

 PSYC 48155.
 The Quest for Interesting Research.
 Time is short so we often do what we have to do.
 This seminar is an opportunity to read the articles we wish we had the time to read not those we have to.
 We will read an eclectic series of articles.
 They need not necessarily have a common theme, they will be mostly from psychology, perhaps with relevance to law, perhaps to public policy.
 We will discuss what makes each article interesting, what makes findings important, how to decide what questions to ask and how to determine in what direction to take a research program.
 But mainly we will just be reading, discussing and enjoying the quest.
 B. Keysar, Winter.